-socceraction is a Python package for objectively quantifying the impact of the individual actions performed by soccer players using event stream data.
+socceraction is a Python package for objectively quantifying the value of the individual actions performed by soccer players using event stream data.
 It contains the following components:

-Convertors for event stream data to the SPADL and atomic-SPADL formats, which are unified and expressive languages for on-the-ball player actions.
+Converters for each of these provider’s proprietary data format to the SPADL and atomic-SPADL formats, which are unified and expressive languages for on-the-ball player actions.

 - Tutorial 1: Run pipeline (video, notebook, notebook on Google Colab)

 This tutorial demonstrates the entire pipeline of ingesting the raw Wyscout match event data to producing ratings for soccer players.
 This tutorial touches upon the following four topics: downloading and preprocessing the data, valuing game states, valuing actions and rating players.

 - Tutorial 2: Generate features (video, notebook, notebook on Google Colab)

 This tutorial demonstrates the process of generating features and labels.
 This tutorial touches upon the following three topics: exploring the data in the SPADL representation, constructing features to represent actions and constructing features to represent game states.

 - Tutorial 3: Learn models (video, notebook, notebook on Google Colab)